 default

-The kidneys filter waste products out of the blood into urine; when they are not working properly, these waste products start to build-up in the blood, making the animal feel unwell.
+The kidneys filter waste products out of the blood into urine and have an important role in concentrating the urine.
+When they are not working properly, these waste products start to build-up in the blood, making the animal feel unwell.
 Common symptoms of renal disease include:

 • Increased thirst and urination